goofyseeker311/arduinoimumouse/README.md

 # arduinoimumouse
 Using an integrated IMU on Arduino Nano 33 IOT as an USB mouse.
 Mouse X-Y moving and lift-off detection is working.
+Assumes that Arduino is attached to a weight slab that keeps the circuit board level on a surface or desktop.

 Current implementation does not have any mouse buttons or wheel functionality, also IMU accelerometer position algorithm should be updated to more proper model.